beyluta/functional-c/readme.md

 #include "float_functional.h"
 #include "char_functional.h"

-// Or only the following to include all the of the above
+// Or only the following to include all
 #include "functional.h"
 ```